YiningJenny/Coding3/journal.md

 # In the future
 - __Config__.According to Jasper's advice, I can try to [configure](https://unity-technologies.github.io/ml-agents/Getting-Started/#training-the-environment) my training by specifying a `*.yaml` file when executing the training.
 I tried to follow the steps but my unity project just crashed once again.
 I'm sure that it would be benefit to my training if my equipment is able to run it.
 I plan to try this in the future.
 - __More time and better equipment.__
-- __Unity__ I plan to develop the unity project to make it more completed and do something fun.
+- __Unity.__ I plan to develop the unity project to make it more completed and do something fun.
 I can think about how to apply it into a game.